-Balance as at 31 December 2011 96 194

-Additions/(Release) to provision to assets 8 696

-Additions/(Release) through profit or loss (476)

-Interest on discounting 2 723

-Utilization of provision (885)

-Balance as at 31 December 2012 106 252
+Balance as at 1 January 2013 106 252

 Additions/(Release) to provision to assets (3 266)

 Additions/(Release) through profit or loss (2 775)

 Interest on discounting 2 471

 Utilization of provision (799)

 Balance as at 31 December 2013 101 883

+Additions/(Release) to provision to assets (3 747)

+Additions/(Release) through profit or loss (999)

+Interest on discounting 3 704

+Utilization of provision (1 604)

+Balance as at 31 December 2014 99 237

-NAFTA currently has 182 production wells in addition to 254 storage wells.
-Production wells that are currently in production or are being used for other purposes are expected to be abandoned after reserves have been fully produced or when it has been determined that the wells will not be used for any other purposes.
+NAFTA currently has 173 production wells in addition to 245 storage wells.
+Production wells that are currently in production or are being used for other purposes are expected to be abandoned after reserves have been fully produced, or when it has been determined that the wells will not be used for any other purposes.
 Storage wells are expected to be abandoned after the end of their useful lives.
-NAFTA has the obligation to dismantle the production and storage wells, decontaminate contaminated soil, restore the area and restore the site to its original condition to the extent as stipulated by law.
+NAFTA has the obligation to dismantle the production and storage wells, decontaminate contaminated soil, restore the area and restore the site to its original condition to the extent as stipulated by the law.

 The provision for abandonment and restoration has been estimated using existing technology and reflects expected future inflation.
-The present value of these costs was calculated using a discount rate, which reflects current market assessment of the time value of money and risks specific to the liability (3.7%).
-The provision takes into account costs estimated for the abandonment of production and storage wells and centres, and for the restoration of the site to its original condition.
-These costs are expected to be incurred between 2014 and 2093.
+The present value of these costs was calculated using a discount rate, which reflects the current market assessment of the time value of money and risks specific to the liability (3.5%).
+The provision takes into account the costs estimated for the abandonment of production and storage wells and centres, and for the restoration of the site to its original condition.
+These costs are expected to be incurred between 2015 and 2093.